 Last year Matt made his France debut, broadcasting on Radio France in Paris on St Valentines Day with his own jazz trio and Le Maitrise de Radio France, broadcast on Lyric FM in Eire with the RTE Concert Orchestra, and performed a concert of the songs of the James Bond films with the Halle Orchestra.
 Following his 3rd BBC Prom, broadcast live on BBC 2, Matt travelled with the JWO to Berlin to perform in the Berliner Philharmoniker - a concert streamed live worldwide on the Digital Concert Hall, and completed with a UK tour with the JWO.

-2017 has seen Matt broadcast on BBC Radio 2 (Friday Night Is Music Night), perform with the Halle Orchestra on 3 occasions (An Evening with 007, From Broadway with Love), make his debut with the Ulster Orchestra, and tour with the John Wilson Orchestra.
-Matt has also begun working with Foden's Band, the UK's premier Brass Band, performing in concert and recording an album of Christmas songs.
+2017 saw Matt broadcast on BBC Radio 2 (Friday Night Is Music Night), perform with the Halle Orchestra on 3 occasions (An Evening with 007, From Broadway with Love), make his debut with the Ulster Orchestra, and tour with the John Wilson Orchestra.
+So far this year Matt has made his Barbican debut, Broadcast on BBC Radio 2 (Friday Night Is Music Night), BBC Radio 3, and once again perform at the Royal Albert Hall.